juergenweb/FrontendContact/README.md

 A configurable module for ProcessWire for outputting a simple contact form on your site based on the FrontendForms module.

+Please note: You have to install the FrontendForms module first, because this module relies on it.
+So go to https://github.com/juergenweb/FrontendForms first and install the FrontendForms module on your site.

 ## Intentions for creating this module
 A contact form is something you will need on almost every website.
 Sometimes you will need more than one (fe if you have a staff member page, and you will offer a contact form for each staff member).

 With the FrontendForms module, which is the base for this module, you will be able to create contact forms in an easy way by your own - there is nothing wrong with it.

-My idea was to create a one-line code to implement a contact form easily.
-I do not want to write all the code every time, but the module should be flexible, so that the form could be adapted and enhanced to my needs.
+My intention to develop a contact form module was prevent the manual creation everytime you need and contact form, to save a lot of time and to keep the template clean from a lot of code.
+But one goal was to keep the module very flexible, so that the form could be adapted, customized and enhanced to my needs.
-So this module should save a lot of time, it keeps templates clean from a lot of code and it offers a lot of customization possibilities.

-Please note: You have to install the FrontendForms module first, because this module relies on it.
-So go to https://github.com/juergenweb/FrontendForms first and install the FrontendForms module on your site.

-Just to mention: To prevent problems with other modules or classes this module runs in its own namespace "FrontendContact".
+The main goal was to add a complete contactform with only one short line of code and this is possible with this module.

 ## Requirements
 - ProcessWire 3.0.195 or newer
 - PHP 8.0 or newer
-- FrontendForms 2.1.25 or newer: Please download and install it from https://github.com/juergenweb/FrontendForms first.
+- FrontendForms 2.1.29 or newer: Please download and install it from https://github.com/juergenweb/FrontendForms first.

 ## Highlights
 - Fast and easy integration of a contact form inside a template by using only one line of code
-- Select the fields which should be displayed inside the form
+- Show/hide certain fields of the form depending on your preferences and needs
-- Beside the default fields you will be able to extend the form with additional fields
+- Beside the default fields you will be able to extend the form with additional fields if needed
 - Highly customizable (change order of fields, add custom CSS classes,...)
 - Run as many forms on one page as you want
 - Possibility to offer file upload to upload multiple files, which can be sent as attachments